NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 **Download the LIRO Directional Reflectance Tile:** <a href="https://storage.googleapis.com/neon-aop-provisional-products/2022/FullSite/D05/2022_LIRO_3/L3/Spectrometer/Reflectance/NEON_D05_LIRO_DP3_290000_5097000_bidirectional_reflectance.h5" class="link--button link--arrow">NEON_D05_LIRO_DP3_290000_5097000_reflectance.h5</a>

-### Additional Resources
+### Additional Resource
 If you are new to NEON hyperspectral reflectance data, we recommend going through the tutorial series below, or at least the first lesson.
-This series uses the directional reflectance data (DP3.30006.001), but the same principles apply.
+This series uses the directional reflectance data (DP3.30006.001), but the same principles apply. s-

-- <a href="https://www.neonscience.org/resources/learning-hub/tutorials/introduction-hyperspectral-remote-sensing-data-python" target="_blank">Introduction to Hyperspectral Remote Sensing Data in Python</a>
+<a href="https://www.neonscience.org/resources/learning-hub/tutorials/introduction-hyperspectral-remote-sensing-data-python" target="_blank">Introduction to Hyperspectral Remote Sensing Data in Python</a>

 More details about the surface directional reflectance data product can be found on the data product page, linked below.
 - <a href="https://data.neonscience.org/data-products/DP3.30006.002" target="_blank">Spectrometer orthorectified surface bidirectional reflectance - mosaic</a>

 In addition, NEON'S Airborne Observation Platform provides Algorithm Theoretical Basis Documents (ATBDs) for all of their data products.
-Please refer to the ATBDs below for a more in-depth understanding ofthe reflectance data.
+Please refer to the ATBDs below for a more in-depth understanding  ofthe reflectance daad.
 - <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.001288vB?inline=true" target="_blank">NEON Imaging Spectrometer Radiance to Reflectance ATBD</a>
-- <a href="" target="_blank">BRDF Correction ATBD</a>
-- <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.004365vB?inline=true" target="_blank">Spectrometer Mosaic ATBD</a>
+- <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.004365vB?inline=true" target="_blank">Spectrometer Mosaic ATBD</
+- <a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/BRDF_Algorithm_Theoretical_Basis_Documentation.pdf" target="_blank">Topographic and BRDF Corrections for NEON Imaging
+Spectrometer-derived Reflectance Dat ATBD
+</a>a>

 </div>

+## BRDF and Topographic Corrections

-## BRDF Correction
+### BRDF Correction

-Objects look different when viewed from different angles, and when illuminated from different directions.
-The BRDF (units sr-1) describes the directional dependence of the reflected energy of a target as a function of illumination and viewing geometry.
+Objects appear to be different when viewed from different angles, and when illuminated from different directions.
+The Bidirectional Reflectance Distribution Function (BRDF) describes the directional dependence of the reflected energy of a target as a function of illumination and viewing geometry.
 It also depends on the wavelength and structural and optical properties of the surface.
 In short, the BRDF correction helps to improve continuity in brightness levels between flightlines, and helps minimize the view and illumination angle effects.

+### Topographic Correction
+Steep mountain slopes can significantly affect the remote sensing of vegetation.
+In areas with complex terrain, slopes facing the sun receive more light and appear brighter than slopes facing away from the sun.
+The irradiation on a slope varies strongly with the slope azimuth relative to the sun, and the reflectance of the slope varies with the angles of incidence and exitance relative to the slope normal.
+The topographic correction involves standardizing the imagery for these two effects based on the slope of the terrain and its relative position with the sun.

+### FlexBRDFslope normal.

+NEON followed the FlexBRDF approach to perform the topographic and BRDF corrections, following <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021JG006622" target="_blank">Queally et al. 2022</a>.
+Details of the implementation are summarized in the <a href="" target="_blank">Topographic and BRATBD Basis Document</a>.
+Section 4.2 and Fig 6 in the linked document provide a short summary of the approach.
+The BRDF correction is applied using the University of Wisconsin Environmental Spectroscopy Lab's Python-based open-source software
+<a href="https://github.com/EnSpec/hytools" target="_blank">HyTools</a>.

 <figure>
     <a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/hyperspectral-general/BRDFcorrection.PNG">